bollu/bollu.github.io/README.txt

 ----

-Physicists (and people who write memory allocators) need such elaborate tracking, to keep track of what is "real" and what is "coordinate dependent", since a lot of physics involves crazy coordinate systems (https://en.wikipedia.org/wiki/Schwarzschild_metric#History), and having ways to know what things are real and what are artefacts of one's coordinate system is invaluable.
+Physicists (and people who write memory allocators) need such elaborate tracking, to keep track of what is "real" and what is "coordinate dependent", since a lot of physics involves [crazy coordinate systems](https://en.wikipedia.org/wiki/Schwarzschild_metric#History), and having ways to know what things are real and what are artefacts of one's coordinate system is invaluable.
 For a real example, consider the case of singularities of the Schwarzschild  solution to GR, where we initially thought there were two singularities, but it later turned out there was only one "real" singularity, and the other singularity was due to a poor choice of coordinate system:

 > Although there was general consensus that the singularity at r = 0 was a 'genuine' physical singularity, the nature of
 > the singularity at r = rs remained unclear.